 YieldStreet is a lending platform that provides alternative asset-based investments.
 These alternative investments include asset classes such as real estate, fine art portfolios, commercial finance, and litigation finance.
 And these investments don’t rely on what’s going on with the stock market.

-Getting started with YieldStreet is pretty easy, but you do need to meet two main requirements.
-You must be an accredited investor, and you must have at least $5,000 to invest.
+Getting started with YieldStreet is pretty straightforward, but you need to meet two main requirements.
+You must be an accredited investor and have at least $5,000 to invest.
 If you meet these two requirements, you can get set up on YieldStreet’s platform.

 YieldStreet follows a five-point investment policy which states that: